Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

 # Tasks to be done

-1. Create a folder name `config` and inside folder config make a file name `redis.conf` copy the config from this repository <a href="https://github.com/chitsanuponjate/redis-config/tree/main"> into `redis.conf`
+1. Create a folder name `config` and inside folder config make a file name `redis.conf` copy the config from this repository <a href="https://github.com/chitsanuponjate/redis-config/blob/main/redis.conf"  rel="noreferrer" target="_blank"> into `redis.conf`

 2. Click Execute this block of command this will create a simple nodejs server that connect to the redis database